AlexStory/AlexStory.github.io/src/posts/2021-08-25-starting-with-alpine.md

 ---
 title: starting with alpine
-tags: 'alpine'
+tags: ['alpine', 'javascript']
 summary: 'Alpine is a great, lightweight javascript library, and very simple to use.
-Here we will look at the very basics to get started withi it.'
+Here we will look at the very basics to get started with it.'
 ---
 # What Is Alpine?